The List (The Office): Synopsis

 During lunch (which Toby decides to eventually leave), the "left-siders" pester Robert about the list.
 Slightly intoxicated, Robert informs them that the left-siders are "winners" while the right side are "losers".
 Jim is astonished, but the others become cocky.
-Kevin sends a mass text to the right-siders, mocking them as "losers", and later squirts Meredith Palmer (Kate Flannery) with a water pistol.
+Kevin sends a mass text to the right-siders, mocking them as "losers", and later squirts Meredith Palmer with a water pistol.
 Andy does not like this and confronts Robert with a demand to alter the list.
 Robert refuses, and then speaks to everyone by admitting to calling certain members of the office losers, but also reprimanding them for fixating so much on someone else's opinion of them, saying he will be working with them a long time and that his opinions on certain people may very well change, finishing with "Winners, prove me right; losers, prove me wrong".
-The workers are satisfied, but Andy is not, and lists off the qualities the right-siders have, stating that: Stanley Hudson (Leslie David Baker) may be a “lazy grump”, he but has the best sales record in the office (something Robert admits to being unaware of); Meredith is persistent and the word "no" is not in her vocabulary; and Pam Halpert (Jenna Fischer) is "easily the most creative and kind person [he has] ever worked with".
-Andy concedes to Robert that putting Gabe Lewis (Zach Woods) in the losers' column was "astute".
+The workers are satisfied, but Andy is not, and lists off the qualities the right-siders have, stating that: Stanley Hudson may be a “lazy grump”, he but has the best sales record in the office (something Robert admits to being unaware of); Meredith is persistent and the word "no" is not in her vocabulary; and Pam Halpert is "easily the most creative and kind person [he has] ever worked with".
+Andy concedes to Robert that putting Gabe Lewis in the losers' column was "astute".
 He then demands the Columbus half day and exits, prompting a respecting smile from Robert.
 Though the office annually gets the half day in any case, they happily wish him good evening as they depart, and Andy looks very pleased with his work as the boss.